Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Model Evaluation

 Following \citet{Morris2019simulation}, we decided the number of replications $S=1,000$ by an empirical approach in the simulation design.
-We conducted a pilot simulation run and found that standard errors of all coefficients except the parameters of initial status and vertical distance between two intercepts (i.e., $\eta_{0}$, $\eta_{2}$, $\psi_{00}$ and $\psi_{22}$) were less than $0.15$.
+We conducted a pilot simulation run and found that the empirical SEs of all coefficients were less than $0.15$, except for the mean and variance of the initial status and vertical distance between two intercepts (i.e., $\eta_{0}$, $\eta_{2}$, $\psi_{00}$ and $\psi_{22}$).
 We needed at least $900$ replications to keep the Monte Carlo standard error of the bias\footnote{Bias is the most important performance measure, and the formula for its Monte Carlo standard error is $\text{Monte Carlo SE(Bias)}=\sqrt{Var(\hat{\theta})/S}$ \citep{Morris2019simulation}.} below $0.005$.
 Accordingly, out of more conservative consideration, we decided to proceed with $S=1,000$.